wasp-lang/wasp/web/docs/testing.md

 #### React Testing Helpers

 Wasp provides two React testing helpers:
 - `mockQuery`: Takes a Wasp Query to mock and the data to return.
 This is helpful if your Query uses `useQuery`.
-Behind the scenes, this uses `msw` to create a server that responds with JSON to an HTTP request to some operation's endpoint.
+Behind the scenes, this uses `msw` to create a server request handler that responds with the provided JSON to an HTTP request for the operation's endpoint.
+Request handlers are cleared after each test.
 - `renderWrapped`: Takes a React component, wraps it inside a `QueryClientProvider` and `Router`, and renders it.

 # Server